Best Amex business cards

 I have this card and plan on keeping it forever because it has no annual fee, so with this card I can keep my Amex Membership Rewards points from expiring, even if I close other cards.
 It’s also free to add authorized users on a Blue Business Plus account, which is a handy feature because it then allows you to transfer Amex points directly into the airline and hotel loyalty accounts of those authorized users.
 (Note that before you can make any transfers, the authorized users need to have been part of your account for at least 90 days.)

-This card also comes with 10 free Priority Pass airport lounge visits per year.
+This card also comes with 10 complimentary Priority Pass airport lounge visits per year (enrollment required)

 The Hilton Business card has a $95 annual fee (see rates and fees)